jfpatrick/pyqt-tutorial/docs/source/81-detailed-project-structure.rst

 of ``self`` and can be manipulated freely.
 However, heavy manipulation of such objects, especially to change their default appearance, is discouraged: please use Qt Designer for this purpose.

 So, if not for manipulation, why are the objects all available as attributes?
-You will see the reason in a few paragraphs.
+You will see the reason in the next paragraph.

 Instantiate and wire the Model
 ------------------------------
-In Qt ModelView paradigm, Views are usually responsible of instantiating their models and connect to them in the constructor.
+In Qt's ModelView paradigm, Views are usually responsible of instantiating their models and connect to them in the constructor.
 In fact, the next line of the ``__init__()`` function is::

     # Instantiate the model